Brooklyn Travel Diary: your guide to eating, seeing, and doing in the Brooklyn borough of New York City based on local tips and a week of exploring.

 I recently spent a week in New York–mostly Brooklyn–visiting my brother and seeing all I could see.
 I switched hosting providers for the blog and it was down for about a day *cue meltdown* so, although I had already planned to work on different blog things during this time, I spent quite a bit more time doing so than I thought I would.
 Thankfully, I still got to explore quite a bit and see much more of the city than on any of my previous trips.
 Brooklyn alone was much bigger than I remembered so it took most of the week to fully explore it.
 I hope to make this an annual trip, visiting a different borough each time because there’s so much to do and see.
-For now, this is a Brooklyn travel diary of sorts.
 In addition to falling in love with Solange’s new album, I ate and saw so many memorable things and am sharing all the details of what I liked best below along with tips to help you during your next trip to the city.
 Get your scrolling fingers ready!

 Where I Went